The Yale Club of New York City: Membership

 To be eligible for membership, a candidate must be an alumnus/alumna, faculty member, full-time graduate student of Yale University, or a child of one.
 The club sends a monthly newsletter to members.

 Yale College did not allow women to become members until 1969.
 Wives of members had to enter the club through a separate entrance (today the service entrance), and were not allowed to have access to much of the clubhouse.
 Once Yale opened to women, however, the club quickly followed suit on July 30, 1969, although the club did not open its bar, dining room, or athletic facilities to women until 1974 and did not open its swimming pool (known as "the plunge") to women until 1987.
 Now, women constitute a large percentage of the club's membership.

 Three other, smaller clubs also are in residence at the Yale Club: the Dartmouth, the Virginia, and the Delta Kappa Epsilon Clubs.
 Members of these other clubs have the same access to the clubhouse and its facilities as members of the Yale Club itself.

 According to a book published for the club's 1997 centennial, members at that time included George H. W. Bush, Hillary Clinton, Bill Clinton, Gerald Ford, John Kerry and George Pataki.
 Among others were architect Cesar Pelli and author David McCullough.
-Today, the Yale Club has over 11,000 members worldwide.
+Today, the Yale Club has overmore than 11,000 members worldwide.

 In 1972, Frank Mankiewicz famously described John Lindsay as "the only populist in history who plays squash at the Yale Club."